cgoulart35/StormBot/README.md

-# StormBot 2.3
+# StormBot 2.4

 StormBot is a Discord server bot that has functionality for competitive Storm mini-games, remote and automated Soundpad control (the soundboard program available on Steam), and Call of Duty statistic tracking (Black Ops Cold War, Modern Warfare, and Warzone).

+The latest version 2.4 added Market, a service that allows users to craft, buy, sell, dismantle, and show off items using their Storm points.

-The latest version 2.3 added resets and disasters to the Storms mini-game, and also added the ability to buy insurance and steal points from the top player.
+Version 2.3 added resets and disasters to the Storms mini-game, and also added the ability to buy insurance and steal points from the top player.

 Version 2.2 enabled the Soundpad service on Remote Boot Mode.
 The StormBot Soundpad API (https://github.com/cgoulart35/StormBotSoundpadApi) can be hosted on the same machine where Soundpad is installed.
 This application will communicate with StormBot via web requests for remote use of the soundboard (use case; when hosting the bot 24/7 on a Raspberry Pi).